 A major report released in 2015 by the Payson Center for International Development of Tulane University, funded by the United States Department of Labor, reported a 51% increase in the number of child workers (1.4 million) in the cocoa industry in 2013-14, compared to 2008-09.
 Those living in "slave-like conditions" increased 10 percent in the same time period (to 1.1 million)."

 Sugar, palm oil (processed/ packaged foods), dairy, cotton, farmworkers worldwide.
-As Ag industry rapidly moves to mechanical harvesting, it looks like US government has decided it will no longer publicly serve corporate needs for cheap labor by allowing large numbers of immigrants across the border, or driving them here having already destroyed Mexico's Ag industry.
+As Ag industry rapidly moves to mechanical harvesting, it looks like US government has decided it will no longer publicly serve corporate needs for cheap labor by allowing large numbers of immigrants across the border, or driving them here having already destroyed Mexico's maize farm sector.

 LA Times, 4 -part series, “Hardship on Mexico's farms, a bounty for U.S. Tables” 12'14